NixTS/woodworking-club/README.md

 + Scroll animation for a smooth scroll when clicking a navigation element.
 + Due to its location in the heart of switzerland, a language feature for german and french would be a huge quality of life improvement for the users
 + A color pallet for browsers using dark mode
-+ Due to the limitations of html and css in this project, the following features could not be added, but would improve the quality of this site significantly:
++ Due to the limitations of html and css in this project, the following features could not be added, but would improve the quality of this website significantly:
   + A login feature, user profiles and a user database
   + Automated E-Mail responses to sign-up, donation and newsletter form

 ***
 ## Technologies
 + HTML
-  + This project uses HTML as the main language used to complete the structure of the Website.
+  + This project uses HTML as the main language used to complete the structure of the website.
 + CSS
-  + This project uses custom written CSS to style the Website.
+  + This project uses custom written CSS to style the website.
 + [Font Awesome](https://fontawesome.com/)
   + Font awesome Icons are used for the Social media links contained in the Navigation and Footer section of the website.
 + [Google Fonts](https://fonts.google.com/)